Rhizome (organization): Web archiving

+Webrecorder

-In 2015, Rhizome folded the Colloq project into a more expansive Webrecorder initiative.
-In August 2016, the organization launched the public release of a more fully realized Webrecorder tool, which is a free web archiving tool that allows users to create their own archives of the dynamic web.
-Funded by the Andrew W. Mellon Foundation, Webrecorder is targeted towards archiving social media, video content, and other dynamic content, rather than static webpages.
-Webrecorder is an attempt to place web archiving tools in the hands of individual users and communities.
-It uses a "symmetrical web archiving" approach, meaning the same software is used to record and play back the website.
-While other web archiving tools run a web crawler to capture sites, Webrecorder takes a different method, actually recording a user browsing the site to capture its interactive features.
+In 2015, Rhizome folded the Colloq project into a more expansive "Webrecorder" initiative.
+In August 2016, the organization launched the public release of a more fully realized Webrecorder.io tool, which was a free web archiving tool that allowed users to create their own archives of the dynamic web.
+Funded by the Andrew W. Mellon Foundation, Webrecorder.io was targeted towards archiving social media, video content, and other dynamic content, rather than static webpages.
+Webrecorder.io was an attempt to place web archiving tools in the hands of individual users and communities.
+It used a "symmetrical web archiving" (browser-based) approach, meaning the same software is used to both record and play back the website.
+While other web archiving tools run a web crawler to capture sites, Webrecorder.io took a different method, recording network traffic while a user browsed the site to capture its interactive features.

-Oldweb.today
+OldWeb.Today

-In December 2015, Rhizome launched oldweb.today, a project that allows users to view archived webpages within emulated versions of legacy web browsers.
-Users are given the option of browsing the site of their choice within versions of Mosaic, Netscape Navigator, Internet Explorer, Mozilla Firefox, and Google Chrome.
+In December 2015, Rhizome launched OldWeb.Today, a project that allows users to view archived webpages within emulated versions of legacy web browsers.
+Users are given the option of browsing the site of their choice within versions of Mosaic, Netscape Navigator, Internet Explorer, Mozilla Firefox, Google Chrome, and Ruffle.
 The project gives users a deeper understanding of web history and the way browsing environments alter one's experience of the internet.
 It is an example of "Emulation as a Service" technology, imitating old software programs so that they can run on new computers.

+OldWeb.Today continues to be maintained by Webrecorder.

 Conifer

-In 2020, Rhizome renamed their Webrecorder.io. project to Conifer.
-Conifer lets its users “create high-fidelity, interactive captures of any web site you browse and a platform to make those captured websites accessible.”
-Conifer is powered by its users and gives the power to “create, curate, and share their own collections of web materials.
-This can even include items that would be only revealed after logging in or performing complicated actions on a web site.”
-This tool also lets users save items with “complex scripting, such as embedded videos, fancy navigation, or 3D graphics,” which “have a much higher success rate for capture with Conifer than with traditional web archives.”
+In June 2020, Rhizome renamed their Webrecorder.io project to Conifer while Ilya Kreymer split Webrecorder off to become a separate entity.
+Conifer continues to let its users "create high-fidelity, interactive captures of any web site you browse and a platform to make those captured websites accessible."
+Conifer is powered by its users and gives the power to "create, curate, and share their own collections of web materials.
+This can even include items that would be only revealed after logging in or performing complicated actions on a web site."
+This tool also lets users save items with "complex scripting, such as embedded videos, fancy navigation, or 3D graphics," which "have a much higher success rate for capture with Conifer than with traditional web archives."

-According to their user guide, Conifer works by putting web pages into “sessions."
-These "sessions" work by “requests sent by the browser and responses from the web are captured while you are interacting with sites.”
+According to their user guide, Conifer works by putting web pages into "sessions."
+These "sessions" work by "requests sent by the browser and responses from the web are captured while you are interacting with sites."
 Conifer defines a collection as a series of these sessions.
-When someone wants to view the sessions, Conifer “makes the browser request resources from the collection instead of the live web.
-Viewers of a collection should be able to repeat any action during access that were performed during capture.”
+When someone wants to view the sessions, Conifer "makes the browser request resources from the collection instead of the live web.
+Viewers of a collection should be able to repeat any action during access that were performed during capture."

 Conifer allows users to upload data in multiple formats, including: